 This opens up possibilities of linking routes together that were not developed in the same CamelContext.
 For example, you might use this component if you have different CamelContexts deployed in one container - such as when you’re deploying into JBoss Fuse or Talend ESB.

-A SEDA consumer endpoint contains a buffer which is used to store the incoming messages.
-SEDA is configured by default to create a pool of threads to process incoming messages, so several messages can be processed at once, making it potentially more performant.
+SEDA does this by creating its own buffer which is used to store the incoming messages.
+Out of the box, SEDA creates a pool of threads to process incoming messages, meaning that several messages can be processed at once, making it potentially more performant.

 In this way, SEDA can be thought of as a simple replacement for JMS queues.
 It provides queue-like functionality, but without the overhead of running an external message broker like ActiveMQ.